 After the success of "Working with Windows 3.1," I happened to come face-to-face with the billionaire himself.
 Gates had just delivered a speech about the importance of critical thinking in education, and every local mover-and-shaker in Spokane was trying to get a word with him.
 With hundreds of people were pressing toward him, it was sheer chance I met up with him in that crowd.
 When Gates discovered that I had authored the first Windows book, he grabbed my hand and shook it vigorously, saying, "Thank you!
 Thank you!"
-Unfortunately, he didn't pull out his checkbook and write me a check for a million dollars in sheer gratitude. ;-)
+Sadly, he didn't whip out his checkbook and write me one for a million dollars in sheer gratitude. ;-)

 The Windows book broke new ground in its extensive use of screenshots as reference points for students.
 I used this approach to spawn the first series of textbooks featuring Windows-based productivity software.
 Taken together, these texts taught literally hundreds of thousands of people how to effectively and efficiently use personal computers with the Windows' GUI.

 With advent of the web, it occurred to me that "melding" the static nature of paper-based textbooks with the constantly evolving digital content on the web offered the ideal means to deliver the most up-to-date learning experience possible.
 Thus, the hybrid college textbook was born.
-The first textbook to benefit from this fusion of paper and digital featured Netscape Navigator 1.0.
+The first textbook to benefit from this fusion of paper and digital featured the web browser, Netscape Navigator 1.0.
 I designed a Student Online Companion to work in concert with this text, ensuring that as the web evolved, so would the contents of the book.
 In a related vein, I also invented the first web-based instructor manual to accompany a textbook.
 Its decedents have saved textbook publishers millions in production and printing costs (Alas, I hadn't foresight to patent that invention! ;-).

 Simply put, I have enjoyed pushing the technology envelope and being at the forefront in helping people learn new ways to interact with computers.